If your catalytic converter rattles, it’s a symptom that it may be worn out or damaged internally from excess rich fuel mixtures.

 This converts the toxic compounds to fewer toxic compounds.

-What Kind of Noise Does a Bad Catalytic Converter Can Make?
+What Does a Bad Catalytic Converter Sound Like?

 What are the Signs of a Failing Catalytic Converter?